Team-Developer-Hub/Javi/README.md

 # Javi
-An easy programming language for beginners to start learning the world of <strong> <em>Fun!</em> </strong>
+(sad fucking shit that hasnt been updated for over a year) An easy programming language for beginners to start learning the world of <strong> <em>Fun!</em> </strong>

 > The documentation has been moved to the documentation.md file. please go there for the full documentation.